An Electric Fence for Slugs 'n Snails

 And thanks in advance!

-The wires are long enough for a vegetable garden planter with an outer circumference of 5.5 meters.
-That is more than enough for our 120 x 120 planters, with or without legs.
+The wires are long enough for a vegetable garden bed with an outer circumference of 5.5 meters.
+That is more than enough for our 120 x 120 raised beds, with or without legs.

 For larger planters, you'll need an extension set.
 This will be in the shop soon, but send us an email if you want it now.